What is Marketing Strategy?

 What’s the difference between a marketing strategy and a marketing plan?

 A marketing strategy provides the data to support your brand’s chosen approach to the marketplace.
 A marketing plan, on the other hand, is an actionable list or timeline of upcoming marketing initiatives, projects, and campaigns.
-These initiatives are crafted according to your established strategy, working to achieve your business goals over a defined period of time.
+These initiatives are carefully crafted in accordance with your established strategy, designed to achieve your business goals over a defined period of time.

 Why is it important to establish a strategy before creating a plan?